-Your assignment must include a rubric that you design.
-The same rubric is used for all the types of assessments (self, peer, or staff).
+Your assignment must include a rubric.
+Grading for every type of assessment in an ORA assignment (self, peer, or staff) is done by comparing each response against the same rubric.
+You add one rubric for each problem, regardless of the number of prompts in the problem.
 The person performing the assessment sees the rubric when she begins grading, and compares the submitted response to the rubric.